okfn/ckanext-storage/README.txt

+This extension adds:

-This adds some bits to the CKAN API for dealing with storage.
+  * Some new methods to the CKAN API for dealing with storage
+  * An /upload page to web interface for doing file uploads

 It uses OFS to talk to the backing storage so can support anything that OFS supports including local filesytem, S3, Google Storage etc.

 In your config you need something like::